 In fact, with the right redemption strategy, Chase Ultimate Rewards can be worth as much as 1.25 cents per point.
 You can get even more value when you transfer to select airline partners.

-Both of these cards require excellent credit to be approved, so make sure to check for pre-qualification offers to avoid a fruitless hard credit pull.
+All of these cards require excellent credit to be approved, so make sure to check for pre-qualification offers to avoid a fruitless hard credit pull.

 Check Online for Pre-Approval on the Chase Website